firebrandhq/excel-export/README.md

 Unlike the SilverStripe [GridFieldExportButton](http://api.silverstripe.org/3.1/class-GridFieldExportButton.html), the `GridFieldExcelExportButton` will export all the fields of the provided DataObjects ... not just the summary fields.

+You can also use the `GridFieldExcelExportAction` component.
+This button is added to each row and allows you to export individual records one at a time.
+Out of the box, `GridFieldExcelExportAction` will export to _xlsx_, but you can get it to export to _xls_ or _csv_ (e.g.: `new GridFieldExcelExportAction('csv')`).

+`GridFieldExcelExportAction` and `GridFieldExcelExportButton` can be used in conjunction if you want to give both options to your users.

 ### Call via the SilverStripe RestfulServer Module
 The [SilverStripe RestfulServer Module](https://github.com/silverstripe/silverstripe-restfulserver) allows you to turn any SilverStripe website into a RESTFul Server.